-Chemicals may enter the body be being breathed, eaten, injected (by a contaminated needle or accidental skin puncture), or absorbed through the skin.
-Both acute (short term) and chronic (long term) health hazards may results from exposure to residual contaminants.
+Chemicals may enter the body bey being breathed, eaten, injected (by a contaminated needle or accidental skin puncture) or absorbed through the skin.
+Both acute (short term) and chronic (long term) health hazards may result from the exposure to residual contaminates.
 Acute exposure hazards come from direct contact with product or waste and inhalation of product or wastes.
 Burns, tissue irritation and rashes may result from chemical spills and ski contact.
-Headaches, dizziness, nausea and other health effects may result from inhalation of vapors.
+Headaches, dizziness, nausea, and other health effects may result from inhalation of vapors.
 Chronic exposure is contact with a substance over a long period of time (over 1 year).

 Some chemicals used in methamphetamine production present a danger of injury from fire or explosion.
 In addition, at the lab site there are possible risks of exposure to infectious diseases (e.g. HIV, hepatitis B) in the event of skin puncture by drug paraphernalia.

 Risk of injury or toxicity from chemical exposure depends on the chemicals' toxic properties, quantity, form, concentration and duration and route of exposure.
 Systemic absorption of chemicals or injury may occur by one or more of the following routes of exposure: